ZhdanDrew/ZhdanDrew/README.md

 Hi 👋 My name is Andrey Zhdanov
 ===============================

-Front-End Developer
+React Front-End Developer
 -------------------

 I have been studying to become a Front-end Developer for over a year now, gaining firsthand experience in the field.
 I am proficient in HTML, CSS, JavaScript, TypeScript, and React framework.
 Designing user-responsive web apps makes me happy, allowing my users to interact easily without any barriers.
 I have everything at my fingertips, except for a few moments before catching up with everything that is happening around me, as an expert should do from time to time.
 I always try to improve my skills by contributing to as many open-source projects as possible and making them work as well as they can to satisfy all user needs, with the help of other developers.

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [zhdanov.andrey21@gmail.com](mailto:zhdanov.andrey21@gmail.com)
-* 🧠  I'm learning Angular and VUE frameworks
+* 🧠  I'm also learning Angular and VUE frameworks
 * 🤝  I'm open to collaborating on brainstorming new ideas, debugging perplexing issues, or working together on exciting ventures.
 Whether with fellow developers, designers, or tech enthusiasts, let's combine our strengths to create digital wonders that leave a mark on the virtual landscape.

 ### Skills